Bath, Somerset: Roman baths and town

 Archaeological evidence shows that the site of the Roman baths' main spring may have been treated as a shrine by the Britons, and was dedicated to the goddess Sulis, whom the Romans identified with Minerva; the name Sulis continued to be used after the Roman invasion, appearing in the town's Roman name, Aquae Sulis (literally, "the waters of Sulis").
 Messages to her scratched onto metal, known as curse tablets, have been recovered from the sacred spring by archaeologists.
-The tablets were written in Latin, and cursed people whom the writers felt had wronged them.
-For example, if a citizen had his clothes stolen at the baths, he might write a curse, naming the suspects, on a tablet to be read by the goddess.
+The tablets were written in Latin, and laid curses on personal enemies.
+For example, if a citizen had his clothes stolen at the baths, he might write a curse against the suspects on a tablet to be read by the goddess.

 A temple was constructed in AD 60–70, and a bathing complex was built up over the next 300 years.
 Engineers drove oak piles into the mud to provide a stable foundation, and surrounded the spring with an irregular stone chamber lined with lead.
 In the 2nd century, the spring was enclosed within a wooden barrel-vaulted structure that housed the caldarium (hot bath), tepidarium (warm bath), and frigidarium (cold bath).

 The town was later given defensive walls, probably in the 3rd century.
 After the failure of Roman authority in the first decade of the 5th century, the baths fell into disrepair and were eventually lost as a result of rising water levels and silting.

 In March 2012, a hoard of 30,000 silver Roman coins, one of the largest discovered in Britain, was unearthed in an archaeological dig.
 The coins, believed to date from the 3rd century, were found about 150 m from the Roman baths.